jeromelebel/MongoHub-Mac/README.markdown

 - Adding back the activity monitor (in the toolbar) [issue #152](https://github.com/jeromelebel/MongoHub-Mac/issues/152)
 - Display correctly errors (if any) while saving a document
-- Fixing few issues while editing the criteria in the remove tab
+- Fixing few issues while editing the criteria in the remove tab [issue #151](https://github.com/jeromelebel/MongoHub-Mac/issues/151)
 - Better support for DBRef
 - Problem to autosave the toolbar in the connection window
+- Maybe a fix for ssh problems [issue #146](https://github.com/jeromelebel/MongoHub-Mac/issues/146)

 **Beta**